top of page

 When bird-watching from the viewing platform on Dawick Street, coloured leg bands/rings may be seen on some birds.
 These have been applied through research projects, not only in Aotearoa New Zealand but also overseas.
 These can take the form of either plain colours, inscribed with numbers/letters or flags.
 Details are entered into a database which can, over time help build up a picture of some of their movements.
 Details on how to report these are explained in more detail on the research page here.

-A few examples are given below for birds seen at the Estuary.
+A few examples are given in the link below for birds seen at the Estuary.
 This is only a snapshot of what has been recorded with Department of Conservation database holding extensive data sets.
 Complete details include age, sex and other records are held but those included via the link give only brief details.
-Top and side columns are locked so details scrollable.
+Top and side columns are locked so details are scrollable.

 Some of the birds you might see are shown below.
 Click on the images to learn more about these special species.
 Each has a link at the end of some brief text to a more detailed account.